dotansimha/graphql-code-generator/packages/plugins/other/relay-operation-optimizer/README.md

-# @graphql-codegen/relay-optimizer-plugin
+# @graphql-codegen/relay-operation-optimizer

 ## Description

-[GraphQL Codegen Plugin](https://github.com/dotansimha/graphql-code-generator) for bringing the benefits of Relay to GraphQL Codegen.
+[GraphQL Codegen Plugin](https://github.com/dotansimha/graphql-code-generator) for bringing the benefits of Relay Compiler to GraphQL Codegen.

 ### Current List of Features